actonmass/actonmass.org/_posts/2020-03-03-Transportation.md

 **Amendments #17, #68, and #70 - More progressive revenue**

--   **✅SUPPORT #17 - Increases the corporate tax rate on the largest 403 corporations in MA **- This would only affect the richest 403 corporations that earn over $1 Billion per year in annual sales.
+-   **✅ SUPPORT #17 - Increases the corporate tax rate on the largest 403 corporations in MA **- This would only affect the richest 403 corporations that earn over $1 Billion per year in annual sales.
 It would increase the corporate minimum tax from $150,000 to $250,000.
 This is only an increase of 0.01% in the effective tax rate for these corporations, and would raise approximately $40M / year to fund transportation projects.
--   **✅SUPPORT #68 - Creates a transportation excise fee on the largest corporations**- This tax would raise $150M / year by assessing an excise tax on corporations of over 100 employees.
+-   **✅ SUPPORT #68 - Creates a transportation excise fee on the largest corporations**- This tax would raise $150M / year by assessing an excise tax on corporations of over 100 employees.
 It's a progressive tax, so smaller companies would pay less than larger companies, and estimates based on 2017 employee data show that it would be about $50 per employee for the smallest companies.
 This is a *very modest* tax on employers who depend on our transportation system to get their employees to work.
--   **✅SUPPORT #70 - Maintains a tax that currently exists on rolling stock **- The current draft of H.4508 includes a tax break worth $9-11M per year for the transportation industry.
+-   **✅ SUPPORT #70 - Maintains a tax that currently exists on rolling stock **- The current draft of H.4508 includes a tax break worth $9-11M per year for the transportation industry.
 This amendment removes that tax break.

 **Amendments #72 and #60 - Free & reduced fares for residents**

--   **✅SUPPORT #72 - Free & Reduced fairs **- Dedicates the $9M-11M in revenue saved through amendment #70 to be used to give residents reduced or free fairs on MBTA, commuter rail, and regional transportation systems.
+-   **✅ SUPPORT #72 - Free & Reduced fairs **- Dedicates the $9M-11M in revenue saved through amendment #70 to be used to give residents reduced or free fairs on MBTA, commuter rail, and regional transportation systems.
 The amendment prioritizes Environmental Justice & low income communities.
--   **✅SUPPORT #60 - Free bus fares (Boston & Regional Bus Networks) **- This amendment dedicates a fifth of the gas tax revenue to providing free bus service to people using the MBTA, and another fifth of the gas tax revenue to providing free bus service to riders of RTAs in different regions of the state outside Boston.
+-   **✅ SUPPORT #60 - Free bus fares (Boston & Regional Bus Networks) **- This amendment dedicates a fifth of the gas tax revenue to providing free bus service to people using the MBTA, and another fifth of the gas tax revenue to providing free bus service to riders of RTAs in different regions of the state outside Boston.
 This helps low income people & the environment.
 It's win win!

 You can look up your State Rep here: <https://malegislature.gov/Search/FindMyLegislator>